-According to the report on Schedule 13G ("ST Holding 13G") jointly filed on February 12, 2019 by ST Holding with the SEC, the Italian Ministry of the Economy and Finance (the "Italian Shareholder"), FT1CI (the "French Shareholder" and together with the Italian Shareholder, the "STH Shareholders") and Bpifrance Participations S.A. ("Bpifrance"), the Italian Government and the French Government, each indirectly through the Italian Shareholder and the French Shareholder, respectively, hold 13.7% of our share capital as of December 31, 2018.
-On November 17, 2016, Commissariat à l'Energie Atomique et aux Énergies Alternatives ("CEA") and Bpifrance, which were, at the time, the shareholders of the French Shareholder, entered into a share purchase agreement pursuant to which CEA transferred 721,513 shares of the French Shareholder to Bpifrance.
-As a result of the transaction, Bpifrance increased its shareholding in the French Shareholder from 79.2% to 95.1%, with CEA retaining the remaining 4.9% in the French Shareholder.
-On November 16, 2018, CEA and Bpifrance entered into a second purchase agreement, pursuant to which CEA transferred 222,265 shares, representing its remaining ownership interest in the French Shareholder, to Bpifrance.
-As a result of this transaction, Bpifrance became the sole shareholder of the French Shareholder.
+According to the report on Schedule 13G ("ST Holding 13G") jointly filed with the SEC on February 11, 2020 by ST Holding, the Italian Ministry of the Economy and Finance (the "MEF"), Bpifrance Participations S.A., a successor to its former wholly-owned subsidiary FTICI, ("Bpifrance" and together with the MEF, the "STH Shareholders") and the Italian Government and the French Government, each indirectly through the MEF and Bpifrance, respectively, hold 14.1% of our share capital as of December 31, 2019.
+The ownership percentages of each the MEF and Bpifrance are based on 891,434,489 shares outstanding as of December 31, 2019.
+On November 17, 2016, Commissaria à l'Energie Atomique et aux Énergies Alternatives ("CEA") and Bpifrance, which were, at the time, the shareholders of FTICI, entered into a share purchase agreement pursuant to which CEA transferred 721,513 shares of FTICI to Bpifrance.
+As a result of the transaction, Bpifrance increased its shareholding in FT1CI from 79.2% to 95.1%, with CEA retaining the remaining 4.9% in FT1CI.
+On November 16, 2018, CEA and Bpifrance entered into a second purchase agreement, pursuant to which CEA transferred 222,265 shares, representing its remaining ownership interest in FT1CI, to Bpifrance.
+As a result of this transaction, Bpifrance became the sole shareholder of FT1CI.
+On June 21, 2019, FT1CI merged with and into Bpifrance and ceased to exist.
 The filers of the ST Holding 13G have entered into a shareholders agreement which governs relations between them, including for certain matters relating to the ownership of our shares and the actions of our management to the extent shareholder approval is required (the "STH Shareholders Agreement").
 Below is a brief summary of certain details from the ST Holding 13G.